dojo/docs/dijit/form/MultiSelect.rst

 .. contents::
   :depth: 3

 The MultiSelect widget is an exact replacement for the native SELECT element and was created to provide a thin widget wrapper that was necessary to interact with the Form widget, and to provide the ability to select multiple items which is not available in the FilteringSelect widget.
-Like SELECT, you provide a list of acceptable value pairs consisting of text to be displayed in the INPUT box and the hidden text value to be submitted to the server on FORM submit.
+Like SELECT, you provide a list of acceptable value pairs consisting of text to be displayed and the hidden text value to be submitted with a FORM.
 Unlike FilteringSelect, the user cannot freely type text.

 On FORM submit, the selected item's hidden text values of a non-disabled MultiSelect widget are submitted using a native SELECT element if the *name* attribute was specified at widget creation time.

-MultiSelect widgets are NOT dojo.data-enabled.
+MultiSelect widgets are not dojo.data-enabled.
 This means that the data must be embedded as OPTION tags, children of the parent SELECT element.
 However, it is possible to create the OPTION tags dynamically at runtime.

 Examples
 --------